WenzeJin/WenzeJin/README.md

 ## Wenze Jin (金文泽)

-> I am an undergraduate student of Computer Science & Technology Department, Nanjing University.
+> I am an undergraduate student of School of Computer Science, Nanjing University.

 - 🔭 I’m currently working on quility assurance and security of **self-adapted software**, especially applying **metamorphic testing** on context consistancy checking implements.